Effective Date: October 7, 2021

-By visiting the Site, or using any of our services available on or through our Site, you agree that your personal information collected through the Site and as otherwise described in this policy will be handled as described in this Policy.
-Your use of our Site or services, and any dispute over privacy, is subject to this Policy and our Terms of Service, including its applicable limitations on damages and the resolution of disputes.
+By visiting or using the Site, you agree that your personal information collected through the Site and as otherwise described in this policy will be handled as described in this Policy.
+Your use of our Site, and any dispute over privacy, is subject to this Policy and our Terms of Service, including its applicable limitations on damages and the resolution of disputes.
 Our Terms of Service are incorporated by reference into this Policy.
+Note that if you execute a subsequent agreement with the Company that such agreement may modify these terms and conditions.

 If you are a California resident, the California Consumer Privacy Act (“CCPA”) also provides you with additional privacy rights regarding our use of your personal information.
 To learn more about your California rights under CCPA, see our IMPORTANT ADDITIONAL INFORMATION.

-We collect information about you directly from you, from other entities, and automatically through your use of our Site or services.
+We collect information about you directly from you, from other entities, and automatically through your access or use of our Site.

 Information We Collect Directly From You.
 The information we collect from you depends on how you use our Site and services.
 If you request a quote through our Site, we will collect your contact information (typically, name, email, contact phone number) and a description of the service in which you are interested.
 If you participate in a contest, we will obtain your entry information (contact information) and any pictures, videos, captions, or other information that you choose to submit to us for purposes of the contest entry.
 We also will collect any other information that you choose to provide to us in your correspondence with us.